-Grassroots Movement Shatters Myth That Detroit Is ‘Food Desert’
+Grassroots Movement Shatters Myth That Detroit Is A ‘Food Desert’

 In many people’s minds, Detroit stands apart from other major American cities as an unredeemable disaster.
 It’s a lost cause, they say, and we’d do better investing scarce resources toward revitalizing other cities with better prospects for the future.
 So what makes Detroit different in the public imagination than other cities grappling with population loss, budget deficits, unemployment, crime, racial divisions and political corruption?
 In large part, it’s disinformation.
 For example, the widespread belief that the city is a food desert with no supermarkets or any sources of fresh produce is, like many myths about Detroit that have grown up over the past 30 years, simply not true.